linxule/Feeback4SolidarityProject/DGov_Score.md

 - PVVMO has only been formally changed once (very positive) (score: 9).

 In this situation, a score of (26 / 4) = 6.5 would be granted for the PVVMO category.

+## Second Revised Formalization

+In this revised formalization, the components describe above will be used in conjunction with the organizational dimensions, capacity, and effectiveness (part of the 3-step framework)

+I am adding 4-5 dimensions from the organizational design/structure literature to the DGov Score Framework, in addition to the components discussed above.

+### Organizational Dimensions

+Organizational dimensions derived from:

+Holotiuk, Friedrich; Beimborn, Daniel; and Jentsch, Christian, “THE DETERMINANTS AND ROLE OF AGILITY IN DIGITAL ORGANIZATIONS” (2018).
+Research Papers.
+182. https://aisel.aisnet.org/ecis2018_rp/182; and
+Meijaard, J., Brand, M., & Mosselman, M. (2005).
+Organizational Structure and Performance in Dutch small Firms.
+Small Business Economics, 25, 83-96. https://www.rug.nl/staff/m.j.brand/SBE_2005_organizational_structure.pdf

+The dimensions are as follows:

+- decentralization: "the locus of authority in decision-making"
+- formalization: “relevance of codes and procedures for coordination”
+- integration/coordination: "describes the degree to which organizations coordinate activities between individuals and functions through   formal coordination mechanisms "
+- specialization /complexity: “degree of functional professionalism and expertise in tasks”
+- departmentalization: “specialized units oriented towards specific markets, projects, and clients”

+### Organizational Effectiveness

+And an interesting discussion on organization effectiveness from Holotiuk et al. and Leah L. Fitchett (thoughts on adding this as well?):

+- Organizational Capacity (not necessarily effectiveness but is an interrelated concept)
+- Accounting measures (objective) (generally capital assets and resources)
+- Different types of capital (e.g., social capital and political capital)
+- Financial market measures (objective)
+- Strategic growth (subjective) (growth in comparison to competitors)
+- Client satisfaction (subjective) (whether clients are satisfied with Org’s offerings)
+- Goal-attainment (outcomes pursuant to self-proposed goals and/or its mission) (also types of outcomes)
+- Objectives and Strategies pursuant to the objectives
+- Reputation (public recognition and social trust)
+- Member engagement and leadership development (may not be needed here)

+Based on Fitchett, L.L.
+(2019).
+The Roles of Local Organizations in Collaborative Resource Governance: A Qualitative Case Study of Lake Associations. https://pdfs.semanticscholar.org/181f/05122f83102bac4cfb931b4fcfae15217c60.pdf

+### 3-Step Framework

+After including both organizational design and organizational effectiveness, the framework can be redesigned so that the framework is applied in a 3-step manner:

+1. Determine where the organization falls under the organizational dimensions (use components as needed);
+2. Determine the (mission, capacity, objectives) of the organization (use components as needed); and
+3. Determine the effectiveness of the organization (use components as needed).

+The 3-step process based on Fitchett, L.L.
+(2019).
+The Roles of Local Organizations in Collaborative Resource Governance: A Qualitative Case Study of Lake Associations. https://pdfs.semanticscholar.org/181f/05122f83102bac4cfb931b4fcfae15217c60.pdf

+### Components

+The components described in the earlier section should be used in conjunction with the 3-step process.
+The components should make it easier to judge (and to make a score thereof) organizations in each step and leaves some wiggle room for the user to inject their own subjectivity.

+For example, PVVMO can be used in Step 2 of the 3-step process.

 ## Eventual Goals